genialis/resolwe/docs/api.rst

   and date fields.
 * ``gte`` creates an ES range query with ``gte`` bound.
 Supported for number and date fields.
+* ``in`` creates an ES boolean query with all values passed as a should match.
+For GET requests, multiple values should be comma-separated.

 Limiting fields in responses
 ============================